Abingdon Disability Lawyer for SSD Benefits

 We proudly represent residents of Abingdon and the surrounding communities, including Bristol, Damascus, Chilhowie, Kingsport, Lebanon, Johnson City, Boone, Marion, Lebanon, and throughout Southwestern Virginia.

-Hire an Experienced Abingdon Disability Lawyer for No Upfront Cost!
+Why Should I Hire an Abingdon Disability Lawyer for My SSD Claim?

 What Does the SSA Consider a Disability?

 The SSA does not recognize partial or short-term disability.
 Instead, to be considered disabled for purposes of receiving disability benefits, an individual must have a disability that has lasted twelve months, is expected to last for at least twelve months, or is likely to result in death; and the condition, or the treatment for the condition, must interfere with the ability to perform any substantial gainful activity.

 How Do I Prove That I Have A Qualifying Disability?

 There are a few ways claimants can demonstrate they have a qualifying disability (i.e., can’t perform substantial gainful activity), including:

 - Having a Listed Impairment.
 The SSA publishes a list of medical conditions and criteria that automatically qualify as a disability (referred to as the “Blue Book”).
 If an impairment is on the list (and the condition is severe), it means you will likely qualify as disabled for SSD purposes.